 Despite ending his career amid chronic pain due to injury problems with his ankles, Batistuta quite literally got back on the horse by taking up polo in 2009.

-After scoring two goals on his debut for the Loro Piana polo club, the Argentinian was typically driven.
+After scoring two goals on his debut for the Loro Piana polo club, the Argentine was typically driven.
 “It’s very difficult, but I hope to improve a little bit at a time,” he told Argentine television.
 “I’m a bit annoyed because I didn’t play well, but I will keep trying.”

 Less than a year later he was lifting the Copa Stella Artois, which sounds likes the trophy your dad won with his pub’s darts team.